drfperez/chess/README.md

 - **Info Modal**: Bilingual guide (Catalan/English) on controls and features.
 - **No Dependencies**: Runs in any modern browser; Stockfish loaded dynamically.

+## Demo

+A demo is available at `https://drfperez.github.io/chess/stockfish/`.

 ## Installation

 1. Download the single `stockfish/index.html` file from this repository.